 When you suddenly stop drinking, that compensation backfires.
 Without alcohol dampening the system, your brain is left in a hyperexcitable state.
 Too little calming activity, too much excitatory activity.
 This neurochemical imbalance is what causes the tremors, anxiety, seizures, and in severe cases, the life-threatening cascade of delirium tremens.

 This is fundamentally different from opioid withdrawal, which is intensely uncomfortable but rarely fatal.
 Alcohol and benzodiazepines are the two substance classes where withdrawal itself poses a direct risk of death.
 This is why medical detox is not just recommended for alcohol, it is essential for anyone with significant dependence.
+If you need immediate guidance, SAMHSA's free helpline: 1-800-662-4357 can connect you with local treatment options 24/7.

 If you are unsure about your level of dependence, our withdrawal symptoms guide can help you understand what to look for.